African-Spiced Fish with Chermoula Mayonnaise

 My Classic For Two Food Bag

-This dish will appear in My Classic For Two Food Bag on 26 February 2017.
+This dish most recently appeared in My Classic For Two Food Bag on 26 February 2017.

 SESAME CUMIN KUMARA